June 2025 update – close of stage 1 consultation

 Once onshore, the underground high voltage direct current (HVDC) cables would route to a single proposed converter station located either to the north-east of Bilsby or to the north-west of Huttoft, within East Lindsey.

-From the converter station, the high voltage alternating current (HVAC) underground cables would route to and connect into a proposed Lincolnshire Connection Substation-B (LCS-B) near Bilsby, East Lindsey that is being proposed as part of NGET’s separate Grimsby to Walpole project.
+From the converter station, the high voltage alternating current (HVAC) underground cables would route to and connect into the proposed Lincolnshire Connection Substation-B (LCS-B) near Bilsby, East Lindsey that is being proposed as part of NGET’s separate Grimsby to Walpole project

 You can read more about our proposals here.
 You can also view our onshore proposals on our Interactive map.